 PROCESS AND APPEAL PROCEDURES.
-The Admissions and Records clerk is responsible for initially classifying applicants for admission or readmission as either "in-state" or "out-of-state."
-A decision by the Admissions and Records clerk may be appealed in writing first to the Dean of Admissions and Records, then to the Vice President for Academic Affairs.
+The Admissions clerk is responsible for initially classifying applicants for admission or readmission as either "in-state" or "out-of-state."
+A decision by the Admissions clerk may be appealed in writing to the Director of Admissions.

-Students currently/continually enrolled may appeal in writing first to the Dean of Admissions and Records, then to the University Residency Committee.
-A decision by the Residency Committee may be appealed in writing to the Vice President for Academic Affairs.
+Students currently/continually enrolled may appeal in writing to the Director of Records and Registration on an Application for Residency Classification form.
+An appeal to the decision by the Director of Admissions or Director of Records and Registration may be made to the Admissions, Credits and Residency Committee through the Director of Records and Registration.
+A decision by the Admissions, Credits and Residency Committee may be appealed in writing to the President.

-A decision by the Vice President for Academic Affairs may be appealed to the President (or his/her designee).
 All appeals must be received within five (5) class days.

 EFFECTIVE DATE FOR RECLASSIFICATION.
 If a student classified out-of-state applies for in-state classification and is subsequently so classified, his or her in-state classification shall be effective as of the date on which reclassification was sought.
-However, out-of-state tuition will be charged for any quarter or semester during which reclassification is sought and obtained unless application for reclassification is made to the admissions officer on or before the last day of registration of that quarter or semester.
+However, out-of-state tuition will be charged for any term or semester during which reclassification is sought and obtained unless application for reclassification is made on or before the last day of registration prior to classes.